 An IVA will impact your credit rating in a number of ways:

-• You're likely to find it difficult to get credit for six years, starting from the date the IVA is agreed
+• You may find it hard to get credit for six years from the date your IVA began

 • You must get written permission from your insolvency practitioner (IP) if you want to take out more than £500 worth of credit during your IVA